 Now that vinyl records have become trendy, there's a wide variety of record players on the market.
 And one hugely popular type of record player is the suitcase turntable.
 Major brands include Victrola, Crosley, Byron Statics, and 1byone.
 And it makes perfect sense.
 They look really good and come in a variety of colors.
 But if you want a record player, performance rather than looks is the most important factor in determining what to buy.
 If you check out these various suitcase turntables on websites like Amazon, Best Buy, and Walmart, they may look like a very good deal.
 They generally range in price from about $40 to $60, and they usually come with built-in speakers and Bluetooth capability.
 That's a lot of features for a low price.
 But are these suitcase record players any good?

-Based on online reviews, the answer to that seems like yes.
+Based on online reviews, the answer to that seems like yes, but how trustworthy are those reviews?
 Take the Byron Statics Vinyl Record Player 3 Speed Turntable Record Player as an example.
 As I write this, it is available on Amazon for $41 and has 4.3 stars with 2,385 ratings.
 That looks promising and can give potential buyers a lot of confidence that they're getting a good product.
 However, when I checked the rating using reviewmeta.com, it had an adjusted rating of 3.6 stars based on 479 reviews.

 My Personal Experience